dfinity/sol-rpc-canister/examples/basic_solana/README.md

 In this tutorial, you were able to:

 * Deploy a canister smart contract on the ICP blockchain that can receive and send SOL.
-* Acquire cycles to deploy the canister to the ICP mainnet.
+* Acquire cycles to deploy the canister to the ICP Mainnet.
 * Connect the canister to the Solana Devnet.
 * Send the canister some Devnet SOL.
 * Use the canister to send SOL to another Solana account.